raz-zeevy/BIG-5-Re-clustering/README.md

 ## Overview

 Welcome to the BIG-5 Reclustering project!
 Our goal is to analyze and understand the clusterization of the Big Five personality traits – Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 By exploring various clustering techniques, we aim to discover new ways to group individuals with similar personality traits, gaining valuable insights into human behavior and psychology.

+**This project is part of the HUJI University Neuropsychiatry class.**

+**Authors: Raz Zeevy, Tomer Yakobi, Ayala Cohen, Shir Levi, Bar Friedman**

 ## Introduction